The Basis Invariant Flavor Puzzle: Introduction

-Since any algebraic combination of basis invariants is itself a basis invariant, a common misconception is that there are no meaningfully discernible bases in the space of invariants.
-Perhaps because of this, little attention has been paid to the explicit and systematic construction of the basis invariants themselves, which typically leads to a more complicated treatment than necessary.
-We will follow the strategy outlined in~\cite{Trautner:2018ipq,Trautner:2020qqo}, using hermitian projection operators~\cite{Keppeler:2013yla} (see also~\cite{Alcock-Zeilinger:2016cva,Alcock-Zeilinger:2016sxc,Alcock-Zeilinger:2016xgf}), in order to systematically construct an orthogonal basis in the ring of basis invariants.
 The necessary projection operators can conveniently be constructed using birdtrack diagrams~\cite{Cvitanovic:1976am,Cvitanovic:2008zz,Keppeler:2017kwt}.
 The thereby derived projection operators allow to project arbitrary rank tensors onto their irreducible covariant contents, incl.\ trivial singlets i.e.\ invariants, which allows us to track down the origin of a given invariant to independent covariant channels.
 The thus obtained orthogonal invariants and their relations are as short as possible by construction.
 As an additional benefit, the formulation in terms of basis invariants simplifies the analysis of renormalization group equations (RGE), RGE running and the derivation of RGE invariants~\cite{Harrison:2010mt}, which has been observed for both, SM fermion~\cite{Feldmann:2015nia, Chiu:2015ega, Chiu:2016qra, Yu:2020gre, Wang:2021wdq}, as well as for extended scalar sectors~\cite{Herren:2017uxn, Bednyakov:2018cmx, Bijnens:2018rqw} and is expected to be even further simplified if the involved invariants are orthogonal to each other.

 Moreover, using basis invariants is a powerful tool to examine the violation of CP and other global symmetries, see~\cite{Ivanov:2018ime, Ivanov:2019kyh,deMedeirosVarzielas:2019rrp,Bento:2020jei}.
 Symmetries manifest themselves either in the vanishing of non-trivially transforming covariants, or in alignment of covariants that correspond to specific relation of basis invariants~\cite{Bento:2020jei}.
 Using orthogonal invariants, such relations become as short and transparent as possible, and this may also help to detect symmetries and their violation in the SM.